 A reader asked “Do you any applause that would work for the Bike Rodeo?” so here are an applause, a cheer, and a song you can use at your bicycle rodeo.

 This is a ceremony from an old roundtable handout.
-It would fit with the Abracadabra program theme for Cub Scouts or for Cub Scouts working on the Good Manners Belt Loop and Pin.
+It would fit with any meeting where Cub Scouts working on improving their manners or are learning that words matter.
 Use it as a closing ceremony.

 This month I am focusing on cycling.
 Helmets are required for all BSA cycling activities.
 It is important to note that this applies to adults also.
 Your helmet isn’t going to do you much good if it doesn’t fit correctly.
 Here are some guidelines.